andl/docker-explain/network/iptables.md

 "awesome"
 ```

-The packet flows as following:
+###The request packet flow

 1. In=eth0, SRC=10.110.124.185 DST=10.146.22.21, DPT=40000

    nat:prerouting
    Matches:  A PREROUTING -m addrtype --dst-type LOCAL -j DOCKER

 2. In=eth0, SRC=10.110.124.185 DST=10.146.22.21, DPT=40000

    docker
    Matches: -A DOCKER -d 10.146.22.21/32 ! -i docker0 -p tcp -m tcp --dport 40000 -j DNAT --to-destination 172.17.0.5:6379

    DNAT: modify DST and DPT

 3. In=eth0  SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

    Routing decision: forward to docker0 interface (according to routing table).

 4. In=eth0, out=docker0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

    filter:forward
    Matches: default policy (ACCEPT)

    nat: postfoward
    Matches: default policy(ACCEPT)

    To the wire (actually docker0 bridge device)

-  4.5  In=eth0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379
+5. In=eth0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

     docker0 is a bridge interface.
 So we need to go through bridge code a bit.

     Frame from eatables:
     IN=veth72x2M5 OUT= MAC source = 9e:93:85:3f:24:b5 MAC dest = fe:bb:ce:6d:95:40 proto = 0x0806

     ebtables:broute:brouting
     Matches: default policy ACCEPT (or bridge)

 5. In=eth0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

    Please note that this hook was evoked in eatables rather than ip tables.

    nat:prerouing
    Matches:  default policy (ACCPET) since it’s not a local IP (172.17.0.5)

 6. In=eth0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

+   Bridge decision: to IP protocol:

    If we show mac address on the bridge device, we can see that the dest mac is a ports on bridge, so the bridge decision should send the frame to IP layer.

   ```
   $ brctl showmacs docker0
     port no mac addr                is local?       ageing timer 1     fe:bb:ce:6d:95:40       yes                0.00
   ```
-  Bridge decision: to IP protocol.

 7. In=eth0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

   Please note that this hook was evoked in eatables.

   eatables:filter:input